n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 There are four basic _mark-placement subclasses_ for dependent vowels (matras).
-Each corresponds to the visual position of the matra with respect to the base consonant to which it is attached:
+Each corresponds to the visual position of the matra with respect to the base consonant or syllable base to which it is attached:

   - `LEFT_POSITION` matras are positioned to the left of the syllable base.
   - `RIGHT_POSITION` matras are positioned to the right of the syllable base.